25 Ways To Save Money on Groceries in 2024

 Before going shopping, you would have to calculate how much you want to spend.
 The average cost of food per person per month can range from $150 to around $420.

 The exact amount should be based on the cost of groceries in your city and your needs.
-But you should try to spend not more than 15% of your earnings on food.
+But you should try to spend no more than 15% of your earnings on food.

 If you tend to go grocery shopping on a weekly basis, take about a fourth of your monthly food budget out in cash.
-This will help ensure you do not spend more than what you already have on you.
+This will help ensure you do not spend more than you already have.

 5. Meal Prep To Save Money